 Hi, I'm James ManG

-If you are interested in my work, please take a look at my CV or contact me!
+If you are interested in my work or potential collaborations, please take a look at my CV or contact me!

 ABOUT ME